Alvarezma/GridWorld/answers.md

 5. Yes becasue there are yet to be any functions to change the sideLength which is only set at creation.
 6. Yes if there were a new obstacle put in its way.
 7. After it makes a 90 degree turn.

+Exercises 2
+1. The circle bug instead turns 45 degrees after a turn making more of a circle shape.
+5. I would first create another BoxBug object then I would use that add() methos to add it to the world and that would create another BoxBug to the grid.

+PART 3

+set 3
+1. loc1.getRow();
+2. False
+3. 4, 4
+4. 135
+5. It gets an angle of direction and returns the first grid in thsat direction

+set 4
+1. ArrayList<Location> getOccupiedLocations() and the number of spaces is the number of objects.
+You can use ArrayList<Location> getEmptyAdjacentLocations on a bunch of different places.
+2. isValid(10, 10);
+3. The code is not neccesary to know how to use it.
+There is no need to know how it exactly works but if ypu want to see that you can go into the code itself.
+4. No an Array List provides much more flexibility in this sort of format and an Array would be hard to use.